SHIELD: A Host-Independent Framework for Ransomware Detection using Deep Filesystem Features: Introduction

 \section{Introduction}

-Ransomware, a multifaceted type of malware threat that renders critical cyber-physical systems inoperative through data encryption and exfiltration, has rapidly evolved into a pernicious cybersecurity threat leverages hardware-accelerated encryption, multi-threaded execution, and turnkey Ransomware-as-a-Service (RaaS) platforms to inflict massive financial and operational damage~\cite{cryptoviral, meland2020ransomware, CybotsAI2024}.
-In 2024, over 5{,}461 successful attacks have been reported, exceeding \$133 million in ransom payments and projecting losses of \$40~billion across sectors such as healthcare, finance, and critical infrastructure \cite{ransomware_2024}.
-High-profile families like LockBit, RansomHub, BlackCat, and Rhysida dominate the threat landscape; LockBit reportedly encrypts up to 20,000 files per minute, while intermittent-encryption variants like BlackBasta, Rorschach, and BlackCat can reach 50,000 files per minute by targeting only partial file segments \cite{Townsend2024,RaaS,Lyons2022,putrevu2024comprehensive}.
-Underscoring the severity of these attacks, a Splunk study found that Babuk, LockBit, and REvil rapidly encrypted a 98{,}000-file corpus (totaling 53\,GB), demonstrating the destructive potential of ransomware~\cite{Splunk2022}.
-As many incidents remain undisclosed, these figures are under counts of the true scope of the problem.
-There is an urgent need for solutions to detect and mitigate ransomware~\cite{moody_ransomware_2025}.
+Ransomware, which renders critical cyber-physical infrastructure inoperative through data encryption and exfiltration, has evolved to leverage hardware-accelerated encryption, multi-threaded execution, and Ransomware-as-a-Service (RaaS) platforms to inflict massive financial and operational damage~\cite{cryptoviral, meland2020ransomware, CybotsAI2024}.
+In 2024, over 5{,}461 successful attacks were reported, exceeding \$133 million in ransom payments with over \$40~billion in projected losses across healthcare, finance, and critical infrastructure sectors~\cite{ransomware_2024}.
+Reports show that frequency of ransomware attacks rose by 32\% in 2025, with 7{,}419 reported attacks worldwide, with an average ransom payment of about one million dollars per attack~\cite{cyberreport2025}.
+As many incidents remain undisclosed, these figures likely underestimate the true scope of the problem.
+High-profile families like LockBit, RansomHub, BlackCat, and Rhysida dominate the threat landscape; LockBit reportedly encrypts up to 20,000 files per minute, while intermittent-encryption variants like BlackBasta and Rorschach can reach 50,000 files per minute by targeting only partial file segments \cite{Townsend2024,RaaS,Lyons2022,putrevu2024comprehensive}.
+Underscoring the severity of these attacks, a Splunk study found that Babuk, LockBit, and REvil were able to rapidly encrypt a 98{,}000-file corpus (totaling 53\,GB), demonstrating their speed and destructive potential~\cite{Splunk2022}.
+Evidently, there is an urgent need for solutions to detect and mitigate ransomware~\cite{moody_ransomware_2025}.